mstelmakh/Interpreter/README.md

 7 + "2.5"                   = 72.5  // "2.5" is coerced to number
 7 + "2a"                    = "72a" // "2a" can not be coerced to number

+// On Functions
+// functions are converted to string containing its name "function " + someFunction  = "function: someFunction" 1 + function123             = "1function123"

 // Operator "-" is used only for numerical substraction 7 - "2" = "7" - 2           = 5     // string is coerced to number
 10 - ""                     = 10    // empty string is coerced to 0